Life insurance, by its very nature, is deeply personal. It transforms the vulnerable into the secure.

 - Scuba diving

-- How frequently you participate
+- How frequently you engage in it

-- Any training, education or certifications you’ve received
+- Any training, certifications, or safety education

 - If you ever get paid or hired for your hobby (as opposed to just doing it for fun)

-- Future goals or plans for your hobby
+- Future goals related to the hobby

 For example: Let’s say you’re into rock climbing.
 Does that mean you climb indoors with friends once in a while at the local gym?
 Or are you planning a trip to the Himalayas to go ice climbing alone?
 Similarly, if you have a private pilot license – are you taking occasional short trips for business?
 Or are you regularly stunt flying in air shows on the weekends?